 The Federal Direct Subsidized Loan is based on financial need.
 Interest on the loan is paid by the Federal Government as long as the student is enrolled at least half-time (6 credit hours) during the term.
 The subsidized loan offers a 6 month grace period, before repayment on the loan is expected.
 The interest rate is determined each year by Federal guidelines.
-For 2012-13 the interest rate is 3.4%.
-For 2013-14 3.4% (Subject to change upon notification by the Department of Education).
+The interest rate is 3.86% for 2013-14.
+There is a 1.051% fee assessed before disbursement by the Dept of Ed.

 Non-Need Based Loans

 The Federal Direct Unsubsidized Loan is offered to students that do not demonstrate financial need.
 Interest will begin accruing upon disbursement.
 Repayment begins six months after the student graduates or ceases enrollment of at least 6 credit hours.
 The interest rate is determined each year by Federal guidelines.
-For 2012-13 and 2013-14 the interest rate is 3.86%.
+For 2013-14 the interest rate is 3.86%.
 There is a 1.051% fee assessed before disbursement by the Dept of Ed.